Chorioamnionitis – Causes, Symptoms, and Prevention

 - Treating thrombocytopenia (deficiency of blood platelets) or coagulopathy.

-Chorioamnionitis in pregnancy can prove to be dangerous to the mother as well as the baby.
+Chorioamnionitis during pregnancy can prove to be dangerous to the mother as well as the baby.
 Therefore doctors take every safety measure to make sure that the infection does not begin in the very first place.
-This can be done through several ways.
+This can be done through several ways (5).

 - Expectant mothers must make sure to attend prenatal checkups with her doctor regularly.